opensearch-project/project-website/_posts/2023-03-13-newsletter.md

 The [Cloud Native Computing Foundation’s](https://www.cncf.io/) flagship conference gathers adopters and technologists from leading open source and cloud native communities in Amsterdam, The Netherlands from 18-21 April, 2023.
 Please reach out to community manager, [Kris Freedain](https://twitter.com/KrisFreedain), or Developer Advocate, [Nate Boot](https://twitter.com/nateboot) for more details on how to meet up with the OpenSearch team.

-Subscribe to our [MeetUp](https://www.meetup.com/opensearch/)group to join the latest meetings, local user groups.
+Subscribe to our [MeetUp](https://www.meetup.com/opensearch/) group to join the latest meetings, local user groups.
-Follow us on [Twitter](https://twitter.com/OpenSearchProj) and[LinkedIn](https://www.linkedin.com/company/opensearch-project/) to stay up-to-date with the latest #OpenSearch news.
+Follow us on [Twitter](https://twitter.com/OpenSearchProj) and [LinkedIn](https://www.linkedin.com/company/opensearch-project/) to stay up-to-date with the latest #OpenSearch news.
-Visit our [forum](https://forum.opensearch.org/)to ask questions and interact with the OpenSearch community.
+Visit our [forum](https://forum.opensearch.org/) to ask questions and interact with the OpenSearch community.